West Virginia Court Records

 How to Prepare for Traffic Court in West Virginia

 West Virginia's traffic court process involves familiarizing oneself with the state's traffic laws and potential penalties for violations, such as fines, license points, and license suspensions.
-West Virginia offers a "driver improvement program" for certain traffic offenses, allowing offenders to attend a defensive driving course to dismiss citations or reduce penalties.
+For certain traffic offenses, West Virginia offers a "driver improvement program", allowing offenders to attend a defensive driving course to dismiss citations or reduce penalties.